WebAssembly/spec/proposals/function-references/Overview.md

 * Add a new form of *typed reference type* `ref $t` and a nullable variant `ref (null $t)`, where `$t` is a type index; can be used as both a value type or an element type for tables

-* Add an instruction `ref.as_non_null` that converts an nullable reference to a non-nullable one or traps if null
+* Add an instruction `ref.as_non_null` that converts a nullable reference to a non-nullable one or traps if null

-* Add an instruction `br_on_null` that converts an nullable reference to a non-nullable one or branches if null
+* Add an instruction `br_on_null` that converts a nullable reference to a non-nullable one or branches if null

 * Add an instruction `call_ref` for calling a function through a `ref $t`